 According to Guardian’s 10th Annual Workplace Benefits Study, half of today’s workers would prefer to work 100 percent remotely, and 75 percent would prefer to be working remotely at least a couple of days per week.
 When it comes to complying with paid family leave and medical leave laws, exactly where employees are doing their work and how they’re classified are crucial.

 Often, gaps in knowledge on state and national leave requirements can lead to gaps in coverage.
-Massachusetts, unlike some other states, does not require a minimum number of employees to offer paid leave.
+Massachusetts does not require a minimum number of employees to offer paid leave.
 This means that if you have even just one employee working in the state of Massachusetts, then they must be provided with a paid leave plan.